Why reading with preschoolers is important

 - Let your child choose the books.
 Be prepared to read favourite books over and over again!

-What to read with your child
+What sorts of books to read with preschoolers

-As a broad rule, young children often enjoy books that have good rhyme, rhythm and repetition.
+Young children often enjoy books that have good rhyme, rhythm and repetition.
 In fact, one of the ways that children learn is through repetition and rhyme.

 - alphabet, shape, size and counting books